Charles III of Naples: Succession in Hungary

 While Urban took refuge in Genoa, Charles left the Kingdom to move to Hungary.
 Upon the death of King Louis I, he claimed the Hungarian throne as the senior Angevin male and ousted Louis's daughter Mary of Hungary in December 1385.
 It was not difficult for him to take power, as he gained the support of several Croatian lords and many contacts he made during his tenure as Duke of Croatia and Dalmatia.
 However, Elizabeth of Bosnia, widow of Louis and mother of Mary, arranged to have Charles assassinated on 7 February 1386.
 He died of his wounds at Visegrád on 24 February.

-He was buried in Visegrád without religious ceremony, because of his still valid excommunication by Pope Urban VI.
-His son Ladislaus (named in honor of the King-Knight Saint Ladislaus I of Hungary) succeeded him in Naples, while the regents of Mary of Hungary reinstated her as Queen of Hungary.
+He was buried in Visegrád without a religious ceremony, because of his still valid excommunication by Pope Urban VI.
+His son Ladislaus of Naples (named in honor of the King-Knight Saint Ladislaus I of Hungary) succeeded him in Naples, while the regents of Mary, Queen of Hungary reinstated her as Queen of Hungary.
 However, Ladislaus would try to obtain the crown of Hungary in the future.